 When a plumbing emergency strikes, every second counts.
-A burst pipe, leaking water heater, or overflowing toilet can send gallons of water into your home in minutes, causing damage that’s expensive and stressful to repair.
+A burst pipe, leaking water heater, or overflowing toilet can send gallons of water into your home in minutes, causing damage that’s expensive and stressful to repair—demonstrating the plumbing repair delay consequences.
 The good news?
 You have the power to stop the flow of water quickly—if you know where your shut-off valve is and how to use it.

 In this guide, we’ll walk you through why knowing how to shut off your water is so important, where to find your main shut-off valve, how to operate it, and what steps to take next.
 With this knowledge, you’ll be prepared to act fast and protect your home.